01binary/zeroweb/src/articles/absolute-encoder-review.md

 ---
 ## motivation

 Robotics servos come with encoders, but the resulting package is often hard to integrate into a *compact design*.
-Manufacturers that [integrate a servo with an encoder](https://www.robotis.us/dynamixel-p/) price their products for *big-bidget customers*.
+Manufacturers that [integrate a servo with an encoder](https://www.robotis.us/dynamixel-p/) price their products for *big-budget customers*.

 For my [robot drummer](/projects/drumming-robot), I wanted to move the arms using *linear* actuators and read current arm positions as *angles*.
 Compact linear actuators did not come with encoders, and there was no space to fit a linear encoder so I went looking for an *absolute encoder* that could fit inside the arm joints.